alexsnow348/learning-notes/Clippings/Unpopular Opinion Data Scientists Should be More End-to-End.md

 - Dev Ops: Basic containerization and cloud proficiency, build and automation tools
 -
 **Do your own projects end-to-end** to get first-hand experience of the entire process.

+>You don’t have to be able to build a plane, runway, or airport to be a pilot.